mgwalker/mgwalker.github.io/readme/index.md

   this time to pull de-risking workshop content together and package it into a more readily reusable format.

+- ***Team Talent support for TTSJobs site***
+  The TTSJobs site is how our Talent Team advertises job openings to the world.
+  It's been difficult for the Talent Team members to add new jobs because the pages are littered with conditional logic, in the Liquid template language, embedded in Markdown, relying heavily on frontmatter.
+The gist of my work was to make it easier for Talent to create and update job postings.
+This included a major overhaul to the base template they start with, moving logic into Liquid includes, and reducing reliance on frontmatter.

 ### Hobbies and interests

 - playing with my dog